rolling-scopes-school/tasks/stage1/modules/node-materials/node/node-argv.md

 ### Task

-Write a program that prompts the user to enter two numbers, adds these numbers if launched with the `-s` flag, or multiplies them if launched with the `-m` flag, and then terminates.
-Use standard input/output for input and output.
-Here is an example of how it should work (user input starts with `>`):
+Develop a program that prompts the user to enter two numbers.
+It should add these numbers if executed with the `-s ` flag, or multiply them if executed with the `-m` flag.
+After performing the operation, the program should then terminate.
+Employ standard input/output streams for data input and output.
+Below is an example of how it should work (user input starts with `>`):

 ```bash
 > node test.js -m